aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `php -m`

 > Note: The `pecl list` command can also be used to list the installed extensions.
-However there is an issue with this command that I will detail later which means that the only reliable way to see if an installed extension is recognized by PHP is by run `php -m`.
+However there is an issue with this command that I will detail later which means that the only reliable way to see if an installed extension is recognized by PHP is to run `php -m`.

-The directory where the PHP extensions are installed depends on the PHP version.
-Each installed php version will add a release date directory to the base extension directory under which the extensions will be added.
+The directory where the PHP extensions are installed depends on the current active PHP version.
+Each installed PHP version will add a PHP release date directory to a base extension directory under which the extensions will be added.

-Each installed PHP version will has its own php.ini configuration file within which the php extensions directory for that version is specified.
-The setting in the php.ini file that specifies the installation directory is:
+Each installed PHP version has its own `php.ini` configuration file within which the PHP extensions directory for that version is specified.
+The setting in the `php.ini` file that specifies the extensions installation directory is:

 `extension_dir = "/usr/local/lib/php/pecl/20180731"`

-So after we run `pecl install xdebug` we can see that xdebug is installed at:
+So after we run `pecl install xdebug` we can see verify that xdebug is installed at:

 `/usr/local/lib/php/pecl/20180731/xdebug.so`

+The path above is for PHP v7.3.
+If we have PHP v7.2 installed and we activate that version of PHP and run the `pecl install xdebug` command, then the extension would be installed at:

+`/usr/local/lib/php/pecl/20170718/xdebug.so`

+As you can see xdebug was installed under the release date directory for PHP v7.2.

-To show the value of PECL extension directory setting in the php.ini file , you can run the following:
+You can run the following command to show the value of PHP extension directory setting from the `php.ini` file for the active PHP version, without having to open the php.ini file for that version:

 `pecl config-get ext_dir`

-To print all PECL configuration settings run the following:
+To print out all PECL configuration settings run the following:

 `pecl config-show`

-> Note: It may appear that the PHP extensions are also installed in `/usr/local/Cellar/php/7.3.5/pecl/20180731/`, but that is because `/usr/local/Cellar/php/7.3.5/pecl/` is a symlink to `/usr/local/lib/php/pecl/`.
+> Note: It may also appear that the PHP 7.3 extensions are also installed in `/usr/local/Cellar/php/7.3.5/pecl/20180731/`, but that is because `/usr/local/Cellar/php/7.3.5/pecl/` is a symlink to `/usr/local/lib/php/pecl/`.

 ## How PHP detects PECL installed extensions

-In order for PHP to detect PECL installed extensions, we must declare them in the php.ini file.
+In order for PHP to detect PECL installed extensions, each installed extension must be declared in the php.ini file.
 The `pecl install` command will add the extension to the php.ini file for us.

-If we look inside the php.ini file we will see that xdebug is actually installed as a special type of extension that is a zend extension:
+If we look inside the php.ini file we will see that the xdebug setting is actually added as a special type of extension that is a zend extension:

 `zend_extension="xdebug.so"`